 Dominican nuns ran a nursing home just across the street.
 His former night nurse and model Monique Bourgeois was convalescing there.
 He had hired her for a few months in 1942 as he was recovering from major surgery.
 They became friends and she started posing for him.
 Fate brought them together again in 1943.
 They rekindled their friendship and Monique continued to pose for him.
 In 1944 she took the veil and joined the Dominican community, becoming Sister Jacques-Marie.

-I started with the secular and now in the evening of my life, I naturally end with the divine.Henri Matisse, comments reported by Bishop Rémond, in L’Art sacré, July-August 1951
+I started with the secular and now in the evening of my life, I naturally end with the divine.Henri Matisse, quoted by Monsignor Rémond, in L’Art sacré, July-August 1951

-Thus, the first stone was laid on December 12, 1949 by Mr. Rémond, Bishop of Nice, who consecrated it on June 25, 1951.
-In Matisse’s absence too tired to attend the inauguration, Mr. Rémond read a letter from the artist:
+The first stone was laid on December 12, 1949 by Monsignor Rémond, Bishop of Nice, who consecrated it on June 25, 1951.
+Matisse was too tired to attend the inauguration and asked him to read a letter:

 « This work has taken me four years of exclusive and diligent work, and it is the result of my entire working life.
 Despite all its imperfections I consider it to be my masterpiece. »

-The Matisse Museum in Nice has important works linked with the Vence Chapel: 13 models of chasubles and priestly clothing, 3 models of the chapel, 2 studies for La Jérusalem céleste stained glass window and the model for Les Abeilles, 2 large drawings linked with St. Dominic.
+The Matisse Museum in Nice has important works linked with the Vence Chapel: 13 maquettes for chasubles and vestments, 3 maquettes for the chapel, 2 studies for La Jérusalem céleste stained glass window and a maquette for Les Abeilles, 2 large drawings representing St. Dominic.